Overcoming alcohol addiction means first ceasing alcohol intake, and taking care of physical and chemical withdrawal symptoms.

 Detoxing from alcohol is usually one step of a bigger plan, to tackle the psychological and lifestyle issues that have resulted in alcoholism, and its consequences in your life.

-Following detoxification, most will progress onwards into a full alcohol rehab program.
+Following detoxification, most will progress onwards into a full residential alcohol rehab programme.

 Alcohol Addiction Treatment: